xtrime-ru/antizapret-vpn-docker/README.md

       - OC_USERPASS=strongpassword
 ```

 Without additional settings, the `https` service detects the server's public IPv4 address and creates a persistent self-signed fallback certificate.
-Caddy serves it while independently requesting a public Let's Encrypt certificate containing an `IP Address` SAN, then switches to the managed certificate without stopping the services.
+Caddy serves it on port 444 while independently requesting a public Let's Encrypt certificate containing an `IP Address` SAN, then switches to the managed certificate without stopping the services.
+Because port 443 is reserved for ocserv, ACME validation uses HTTP-01 on port 80.
 IP certificates use the mandatory `shortlived` profile, are valid for 160 hours, and are renewed automatically.
 Failed ACME attempts are retried while the services remain available with the fallback.
 For a local installation without a public IP, set `PROXY_CERT_MODE=selfsigned` to disable ACME attempts.
 To use a domain for both HTTPS services and ocserv, set `PROXY_DOMAIN` for the `https` service.

 Allow incoming `443/tcp` and `443/udp`, then start the service: